walterfreeman/phy211/week1questions.md

 * Is an A an 80 because the class is that hard?
 Do people get higher than 90's ever?

 *Yes they do.
 There are very high grades in our class (around 100% sometimes).
-We ask you to do quite challenging things on exams; we figure if you can do 80% of challenging things on the spot during exam conditions, you are damn good at physics and your grade should reflect it.*
+We ask you to do quite challenging things on exams; we figure if you can do 80% of challenging things on the spot during exam conditions, you are damn good at physics and your grade should reflect it.
+The 90%=A grading scheme is peculiar to American high schools and is all about asking you to do easy things perfectly.
+Most places around the world don't do that.*

 * will assignments be announced in email or do we have to keep track of them

 *I'll post the due dates on the website and announce them in class.
 But I won't be sending out "hey, your homework is due!" emails.
 You get enough spam already.*

+* Is there a way to test out of the course if we have already taken a high level physics class?

+*No; that's a decision above my pay grade.
+I just teach classes, not decide what you need to take for your program of study!
+However, if you want to do something more challenging in our class, come talk to me.*